SyntheticMatrix/Code-for-Chinese-Household-Debt/README.md

 Run the simulation code to conduct 'main_intertemporal_simu.m', which should also call the KS test for the convergence

+**STEP2.1**
+This code has been updated with the idiosyncratic asset returns.
+Since the stochastic states are subject to random seeds, results can suffer from slight quantitative difference.
+To get the exactly same simulation of the figures, please run 'fixedseeds.mat'.

 **STEP3**

 Run the Gini calculator 'main_gini.m' to produce our Gini analysis and the figures in the maintext